WhymustIhaveaname/CraigslistMiniApp/README.md

 # CraigslistMiniApp

 A Craigslist Mini App for Telegram.
+Mini Apps, also called Web Apps, are flexible interfaces that can be launched right inside Telegram.
+They are written in HTML and JavaScript and can completely replace any website.
 The code is intended to be reusable for any developer starting to build Mini Apps for Telegram.

 ### Basic Design